outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply structural interface to derive & build structures that will solve problem structures of a particular solution automation workflow and an organizing structure to integrate them once solved (like a 'problem state sequence' or a 'solution metric filter')
       - example:
-        - just like the 'prisonners dilemma' structure is a structure that solves the question of 'which choice is more often optimal, as in producing better outcomes more often', and a 'pinball machine' structure solves the question of 'which structures will a ball traverse', certain structures can resolve questions more efficiently than others
+        - just like the 'prisonners dilemma' structure is a structure that solves the question of 'which choice is more often optimal, as in producing better outcomes more often', and a 'pinball machine' structure solves the question of 'which structures will a ball traverse given input variable values like direction/speed', certain structures can resolve questions more efficiently than others
         - build a structure (like a network, maze, game, or sequence of gaps) to represent variables to resolve that are organized in a way that solves the problem according to the selected workflow
           - if the problem is 'resolving order of a set of variables', build a sequence of gap structures & apply changes until each variable is resolved in the right input/output sequence, such as to solve the problem of 'determining variables that cause each other in an input/output sequence'
+          - if the problem structure is a 'complexity', apply complexity-reduction structures or organizing structures like mapping/sorting/clustering/prediction algorithms to organize & resolve problem structures that are complexities
-          - if the problem is finding out which set of path steps is optimal, organize problem states in a maze structure, where error paths end in a barrier so an agent cant continue to the destination
+          - if the problem is 'finding out which set of path steps is optimal', organize problem states in a maze structure, where error paths end in a barrier so an agent cant continue to the destination
       - these structures assign structure to workflow-specific problem structures (like sub-problems or interim problem states), then apply change & test functions until the problem structure is solved
         - 'break a problem into sub-problems & merge sub-solutions'
         - 'solve sub-problems one at a time in a sequence to help solve later sub-problems'